foozio/ferritedb/DEPLOYMENT.md

-# RustBase Deployment Guide
+# FerriteDB Deployment Guide

-This guide covers various deployment options for RustBase, from simple single-server deployments to production-ready cloud configurations.
+This guide covers various deployment options for FerriteDB, from simple single-server deployments to production-ready cloud configurations.

 ## 📋 Table of Contents